symfony/symfony-docs/security/access_denied_handler.rst

         ));

-Your handler must implement the interface :class:`Symfony\\Component\\Security\\Http\\Authorization\\AccessDeniedHandlerInterface`.
+Your handler must implement the :class:`Symfony\\Component\\Security\\Http\\Authorization\\AccessDeniedHandlerInterface`.
-This interface define one method called ``handle()`` that can do whatever you want.
-You can use it to send a mail, log a message, or generally return a custom Response.
+This interface defines one method called ``handle()`` that implements the logic you want to execute when access is denied to the current user (send a mail, log a message, or generally return a custom Response).

 .. code-block:: php

     namespace AppBundle\Security;

-    use Symfony\Component\Security\Http\Authorization\AccessDeniedHandlerInterface;
     use Symfony\Component\HttpFoundation\Request;
     use Symfony\Component\HttpFoundation\Response;
     use Symfony\Component\Security\Core\Exception\AccessDeniedException;
+    use Symfony\Component\Security\Http\Authorization\AccessDeniedHandlerInterface;

     class AccessDeniedHandler implements AccessDeniedHandlerInterface
     {